 The government isn’t in charge of handing out the loans for a Pennsylvania FHA loan.
 Instead, they will refer you to a list of approved lenders that they work with on these types of mortgages.
 Ask around at your local banks and mortgage companies to see if they offer the FHA loan for PA.

 Once you find a lender that participates, you will go through the application process to become pre-qualified for a home.
-Your representative will screen your credit, income, debt, and more to determine if you are a valid candidate according to the FHA loan requirements in PA.
+Your representative will screen your credit, income, debt, and more.
+They do this to determine if you are a valid candidate according to the FHA loan requirements in PA.

 What are the FHA loan rates for PA?

 This is another tricky part of shopping for an FHA loan in PA.
 Not every lender who offers the program will have the exact same rates.
 FHA loan rates in PA are subject to change, often on a daily basis.
-The real estate market is in a constant state of flux, which means that rates can change at any given moment.
+The real estate market is in a constant state of flux.
+Rates can change at any given moment.

-Banks are responsible for setting their own rates, but this is usually done in a competitive manner based on economic indicators.
+Banks are responsible for setting their own rates.
+This is usually done in a competitive manner based on economic indicators.
 Do some research before you apply to determine which lenders have the lowest rates.
-After all, your mortgage rates can create a significant difference in your monthly payment, and high rates will cost you more money over the course of your loan.
+After all, your mortgage rates can create a significant difference in your monthly payment.
+High rates will cost you more money over the course of your loan.

-Do you have to be a first-time home buyer for an FHA loan in Pennsylvania?
+Do you have to be a first-time homebuyer for FHA loans in Pennsylvania?

 What is the maximum income limit for FHA loans?

 There is no maximum income limit for applicants who want an FHA loan.
-However, if you are able to put down a larger down payment, you may want to pursue a conventional mortgage product instead.
+However, if you can put down a larger down payment, you may get a conventional mortgage product instead.